Road hierarchy: United States

+Arterials are major through roads that are expected to carry large volumes of traffic.
+At the top of the mobility-access continuum, they include freeways, whose on- and off-ramps enable operating with less friction at a high speed with high flow.
+In some places, arterials include large divided roads with few or no driveways that cannot be called freeways because they have occasional at-grade intersections with traffic lights that stop traffic (expressways in California, which are limited-access roads) or they are just too short (superarterials in Nevada).
+Frontage roads are often used to reduce the conflict between the high-speed nature of an arterial and property access concerns.

+Collectors, collect traffic from local roads, and distribute it to arterials.
+Traffic using a collector is usually going to or coming from somewhere nearby.
+They should not to be confused with collector lanes, which reduce weaving on freeways.

-At the bottom of the hierarchy are local streets and roads.
+At the bottom of the mobility-access continuum are local streets and roads.
 These roads have the lowest speed limit, and carry low volumes of traffic.
 In some areas, these roads may be unpaved.

 Europe

 Most of Europe has a legal system based on European and international treaties which define at European/international level three types of road: motorways, express roads, and other roads.
 This vision comes from the 20th century and is limited to traffic code and legal issues.
-Each nation has its own Hierarchy of roads, although there is also a European road numbering at European level, for European roads.
+Each nation has its own hierarchy of roads, although there is also a European road numbering at European level, for European roads.

 Most of Europe has adopted Motorways (Autoroutes/Autobahnen/Autopistas/Autostrade), usually similar to those in France and the UK.
 The idea was originally developed in Germany, where all motorways are toll-free, and has spread widely.
 All major through routes in the EU and neighbouring countries have a European E-Road number in addition, or in the case of some countries' motorways, instead of a national number.
 In the UK, Albania, Iceland, Andorra and Cyprus these numbers are not displayed (although in Cyprus, signposted E roads indicate miscellaneous roads).

 Otherwise, most other European countries have some form of differentiating between national routes, regional and inter-regional roads and other local routes.

+Comparison of symbols and names

+Here there is a table comparing the symbols and generic names of the various route types in Europe.
+Not shown are the expressways (limited-access roads) and municipal-level routes, as these categories seldom have specific signage.
+Some countries have two categories of secondary routes, in which case they are shown here in hierarchical order.

 United Kingdom

+In the United Kingdom, roads are classified according to an administrative (statutory) hierarchy that reflects importance and development plans.